Baganovski/Baganovski/README.md

-# Hi there! 👋 I'm Joe
+# Hello World!
+I'm Joe

 Welcome to my GitHub profile!
 Born in 1988, living in England, and I'm currently on an exciting journey of learning to code as a hobby.